 Did you notice the spanner on the ground – not a rattle gun?

 Rattle guns create heat, which can cause the nylon ring inside the nylock nut to burn and become ineffective.
-Additionally, the power of the rattle gun can cause the nylon ring to pop out of the nut.
+Additionally, the power of the rattle gun can cause the nylon ring to dislodge from the nut.

 Solution